gioGats/FGIC/README.md

 - TensorFlow v0.12
 - py_bing_search

-## File Structure from ~/
+## File Structure
+~/

     /FGIC
         /FGIC - git clone of this repository

-        /cars_run.sh - run to train on the cars dataset /dogs_run.sh - run to train on the dogs dataset /midcars_run.sh - run to train on the midcars dataset /ImageCollector.py - class and main method for collecting images for midcars dataset.
+            /cars_run.sh - run to train on the cars dataset

+            /dogs_run.sh - run to train on the dogs dataset

+            /midcars_run.sh - run to train on the midcars dataset

+            /ImageCollector.py - class and main method for collecting images for midcars dataset.
 Currently not functioning.

             /make_midcars_dict.py - implements sampling and dictionary creation described in Mid Range Boosting /cars
             /car_photos - sub-directories are named by class and contain example images of that class /dogs
             /dog_photos - sub-directories are named by class and contain example images of that class /midcars
             /car_photos - sub-directories are named by class and contain example images of that class /image_urls - text files of image results to download for testing and debugging /stanford_dogs_data - unprocessed data backup folder, request .tar.gz /stanford_cars_data - unprocessed data backup folder, request .tar.gz /tensorflow - git clone of v0.12 release